-The performance of a single (generic) ANN and the results obtained by structuring 10 networks in a committee are shown in Table 3.
-In the case of the ANN committee we considered two options: i) each network votes for the class with the largest probability according to its own outputs, and the image is finally assigned to the class with the majority of votes (Majority Rule, MR), and ii) the class probabilities output by the 10 networks are added and the image is assigned to the class with the largest sum value (Added Probabilities, AP).
+The performance of a single (generic) ANN and the results obtained in [12] by structuring 10 networks in a committee are reproduced in Table 1.
+In the case of the ANN committee we considered two options: i) each network votes for the class with the largest probability according to its own outputs, and the image is finally assigned to the class with the majority of votes (Majority Rule, MR), and ii) the class probability outputs from the 10 networks are added and the image is assigned to the class with the largest sum value (Added Probabilities, AP).
 Again in this case, all the results quoted correspond to an average over 30 independent realizations of the whole procedure.

-A complete comparative description of the different methods' performances is given in Table 4, where the entry (i,j) gives the number of experiments in which the method in row i produced better results (at first option) than the method in column j.
-Using standard paired t-tests with the proviso mentioned above concerning random splits of the data, these figures show that the two ANN committee implementations are better than the naïve Bayes and single ANN classifier with more than a 99% confidence level.
-Moreover, the strategy of adding probabilities in the committee is better than the majority-rule vote with a confidence level also above 99%.
+A complete comparative description of the different methods' performances is given in [12].
+Using standard paired t-tests, the results show that the two ANN committee implementations are better than the naïve Bayes and single ANN classifier with more than a 99% confidence level.
+Moreover, the strategy of adding probabilities in the committee is better than the majorityrule vote with a confidence level also above 99%.
+We note, however, that there are risks in applying the paireddifference t-test to different random train-test splits of the data[7].

 Several comments are in order at this point.
 First, we stress the excellent performance of the naïve Bayes classifier, which might be related to an effective near independence of the selected classification parameters.
 Secondly, since in the ANN approach the performance of a single network is already very good, there is little room left for improvement by adding several predictors in a committee.
-Notice that when the system is allowed to suggest three options for class membership, from the 633 images in the test set only 5 images are misclassified by the naïve Bayes classifier and 4 images by the single ANN (for both methods the performance reaches 100% with five options).
-Of course, for a much larger number of species the classification problem would be more demanding and the ANN committee might have an advantage over other simpler methods.
+Notice that when the system is allowed to suggest three options for class membership, from the 633 images in the test set only 5 images are misclassified by the naïve Bayes approach and 4 images by the single ANN (for both methods the performance reaches 100% with five options).
+Of course, for a much larger number of species the classification problem would be more demanding and the ANN committee might have an edge over other simpler methods.
 Furthermore, feature selection should be performed using this classifier as selection criterion to obtain an optimal set for the ANN approach.
-In passing we mention that there are more sophisticated feature selection methods than the one implemented in this work (Jain and Zongker, 1997, Chtioui et al., 1998).
-Finally, we stress the fact that different realizations of training and test sets do not substantially change performances (Tables 1 to 3), as indicated by the low standard deviations observed in the 30 independent runs.
-Consequently, all the above findings support the conclusions already drawn in Granitto et al. (2000).
+In passing we mention that there are more sophisticated feature selection methods than the one implemented in this work[6,14].
+Finally, we stress the fact that different realizations of training and test sets do not substantially change performances, as indicated by the low standard deviations observed in the 30 independent runs.